-A review of the evidence base relating to distributional impact appraisals, and research with users of the guidance.
+A review of the evidence base relating to distributional impact appraisals, featuring research with users of the guidance.

 PDF, 11.9MB, 61 pages